rzhong89/flashbridge/README.md

 2.  **Firebase Setup**:
     - Create a new Firebase project.
     - Enable Authentication (Email/Password), Firestore, and Storage.
-    - Get your Firebase project configuration keys and place them in a `.env.local` file in the `recall-ai-app/` directory.
+    - Get your Firebase project configuration keys and place them in a `.env.local` file in the `flashbridge-app/` directory.
 See `.env.example`.

 3.  **Frontend Setup**:
     ```bash
-    cd recall-ai-app
+    cd flashbridge-app
     npm install
     ```